Code-Institute-Submissions/badminton-scorer/README.md

 - As a **user**, I want the system to mock the player's and serving positioning on the court whenever a point is given to a team/player.
 - As a **user**, I want to be able to mock penalty cards on the scoreboard if a penalty has been to a team/player.
 - As a **user**, I want to be able to end the end game if needed.
-- As a **user**, I want to be able to view the end game result tally score/sheet.
+- As a **user**, I want to be able to view the end game result tally score/sheet when the game ends.

 #### <ins>TO BE</ins> ####
 - As a **user**, I want to be able to undo the last action if mistake has been made.